IEntin/ClientServer/docs/README.md

 ## Design

+Encryption is using Diffie-Hellman key exchange algorithm.\
+AES encryption is used after the key is set for every session.\
+The key is specific for every session / client.

 Business logic, tasks multithreading, and communication layer are decoupled.\
 Business logic is an example of financial calculations.
 It can be replaced with any\
 other batch processing from a different field, not necessarily financial.

-Encryption is using Diffie-Hellman key exchange algorithm.\
-AES encryption is used after the key is set for every session.\
-Crypto key is specific for every session / client.

 Tcp communication layer is using boost Asio library.
 Every session is running in its own thread\
 (io_context per session).
 This approach has its advantages and disadvantages.
 There is an\